hapax/hapax.github.io/assets/chuzenji.md

 In his *Tertia Via* (Third Way), he argues that the world is full of perishable beings, or more generally perishable order, things like boats and people and economic growth.

+Here, in one of the dwelling places of this ruinous god, I may have the chance to find out.